 Healthcare Versus GDP: An Ambiguous Picture

 A slightly more difficult situation to analyze is that of Qatar.
-While it’s true that the World Health Organization ranked them on the third place among the countries with the lowest health expenditures relative to GDP (2.2%), Qatar also has a low population and disproportionately high GDP per capita.
+While it’s true that the World Health Organization ranked them on the fourth place among the countries with the lowest health expenditures relative to GDP (2.2%), Qatar also has a low population and disproportionately high GDP per capita.
 The rapport between the lower population base and the high GDP shows clearly that Qatar has, in fact, one the highest healthcare expenditures per capita globally.
 Nonetheless, the government should pay attention to gradually raising the budget dedicated to health, because the fast-growing population will surely demand more from the health system.
 Another stress on the healthcare infrastructure that Qatar would be wise to consider is the marked increment of diseases of civilization due to sedentary lifestyles and the decreased physical demands coinciding with increased affluence, such as obesity and diabetes.
 Taking into account the two key factors of a growing population and high-income levels, it’s easy to see why investments in the healthcare system in Qatar are promising opportunities for many financiers around the globe.

 As we have seen, the list is characterized by very different kinds of countries: very underdeveloped nations in Asia and Sub-Saharan Africa where low health care expenses are consistent with larger trends of limited access to resources and infrastructure in general, and states with petroleum-fueled economies where relative healthcare expenditures are diluted to disproportionately high per capita GDPs compared to the rest of the world.
 While low health expenditures relative to GDP doesn’t necessarily mean poor quality of health services in a country, in many cases governments should consider thoroughly scrutinizing the healthcare budgets.
 After all, it’s an investment in their future.